With its own set of challenges, Pac-12’s idea of playing college football in spring won’t be as easy as it sounds

 What about staffing?

-This may not seem like a big deal on the surface, but it was an interesting point raised by Paul Myerberg of USA Today.
+This might not seem like a big deal on the surface, but it was an interesting point raised by Paul Myerberg of USA Today.
 Remember, it’s not just football that would be taking place in the spring, it could be most or all of their sports.

 Between weight-room sharing, or the training and medical staff being overworked, problems could arise.